herraa1/msx-joyduke-v1/README.md

 >
 > Remember that the PTCs are provided as a safeguard in case something goes really wrong on the adapter, not to act as an exact current limiter to strictly comply with the 50mA per-port MSX specification.

-So **if our MSX computer can safely provide more than 50mA on a MSX general purpose I/O interface** (which is usually the case), we can connect _MSX Joystick Port_ to the MSX computer and turn on the SW1 _JOYPWR_ switch to power the msx-joyduke adapter.

-A jumpers JP1 can be used to bypass the PTC protections for _MSX Joystick Port_.
+A jumper JP1 can be used to bypass the PTC protections for the _MSX Joystick Port_.

 > [!WARNING]
 > Bypassing the PTC protection may damage your MSX computer.
 > Do not bypass the PTC protections unless you known what you are doing.

-By closing JP1 and **if our MSX computer can safely provide more than 85mA on a single MSX general purpose I/O interface**, we can connect _MSX Joystick Port_ to the MSX computer and turn on the SW1 _JOYPWR_ switch to power the msx-joyduke adapter using a single joystick port.
+By closing JP1 and **if our MSX computer can safely provide more than 85mA on a single MSX general purpose I/O interface**, we can connect the _MSX Joystick Port_ to the MSX computer and turn on the SW1 _JOYPWR_ switch to power the msx-joyduke adapter using a single joystick port.

 In summary, we can use the following options to power the msx-joyduke adapter (from safest to less safe):
 * via the board USB mini conector
-  * leave open jumper JP1
   * turn off the SW1 _JOYPWR_ switch
   * connect a 5V USB power supply to the board USB mini connector
-* via one MSX general purpose I/O interface, if your MSX can safely provide more than 85mA on each MSX general purpose I/O interface
+* via one of the MSX general purpose I/O interface, if your MSX can safely provide more than 85mA on each MSX general purpose I/O interface
   * close jumper JP1
   * turn on the SW1 _JOYPWR_ switch
-  * connect _MSX Joystick Port_ to a MSX general purpose I/O interface
+  * connect the _MSX Joystick Port_ to a MSX general purpose I/O interface

 ## Switches and Buttons